hep-statistics-serialization-standard/hep-statistics-serialization-standard/README.rst

 Welcome to the High Energy Physics Statistics Standard.

-**The project is in its very early stage and currently resembles more of a working group then a standard.**
+**The project is in its very early stage and currently resembles more of a working group and not yet a standard.**

 In short
 ========